mdmss37/reactnd-project-myreads-starter/README.md

 1. Please clone this repository
 2. In command line, *npm install* to install all dependency
 3. In command line, *npm start* to run the App
+4. This [Link](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#github-pages) is useful to know how to deploy react app

 ---